Sony A6100 Comparison Review

 The Sony Alpha A6100 is a mirrorless interchangeable lens camera that was officially introduced in August 2019 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

 Is the Sony A6100 a good camera?
-The A6100 has a Camera Elo of 2887.
-This rating puts the A6100 among the top 20 percent of all mirrorless interchangeable lens cameras.
+The A6100 has a Camera Elo of 3001.
+This very strong rating puts it among the elite group of camera grand masters.
+The A6100 ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the A6100 ranks among the top 10 percent.

 |Mirrorless system camera|